zmmarina/set-exercise2/README.md

 <h1> Exercise - Working with Set(2) </h1>

 <h3> :computer: Task </h3>
-<p>You need to create a set to store favorite programming languages.
+<p>You need to create a Set to store favorite programming languages.
 Then sort the Set by:</p>
 <ul>
   <li>Insertion</li>
   <li>Name(natural sorting)</li>